numpde/NicheNet_Omnipath/02_ParameterOptimization.md

-In **NicheNet**, the authors predicted ligand–receptor interactions by searching in protein–protein interaction databases for interactions between genes annotated as ligands and receptors (Browaeys et al 2019).
+In **NicheNet**, the authors predicted ligand–receptor interactions by searching in protein–protein interaction databases for interactions between genes annotated as ligands and receptors (Browaeys et al. 2019).

 We can also do something similar using **Omnipath**.
-The new version of **Omnipath** also contains protein annotations describing roles in inter-cellular signaling, e.g. if a protein is a ligand, a receptor, an extracellular matrix (ECM) component, etc… Thus, we selected proteins annotated as ligand or receptors and we searched for interactions between them (with ligands as sources of interactions and receptors as sources).
+The new version of **Omnipath** also contains protein annotations describing roles in inter-cellular signaling, e.g. if a protein is a ligand, a receptor, an extracellular matrix (ECM) component, etc… Thus, we selected proteins annotated as ligand or receptor and we searched for interactions between them (with ligands as sources of interactions and receptors as sources).
 The process is described in the following code chunks: